UMich-MAVRIC/SpotReport/README.md

 6. Fill out the subject ID and condition textboxes on the menu.
 7. Click the Training button to start training.
 8. Click the Start button to start the experimental task.
-9. Press the 'L' key to lock and the 'O' key to unlock the spot report task as desired.
+9. Press the 'L' key to lock and the 'U' key to unlock the spot report task as desired.
 If step 3 was completed, from that terminal, send a '1' to lock and a '0' to unlock the spot report task as desired.
 10. Close the spot report task by pressing the Esc key or closing the window.
 11. Explore the output files in the `src/output_files` folder as desired.